SAP-samples/teched2022-DT264/exercises/ex5/README.md

         <img src="./images/3acb52638d4fdedf09eff77fd4951d57160ec1f3.png" width="95%" />
     </p>

+> **NOTE:** The values maintained above are dependent on the desired SAP UI5 app to be launched.
+The principle is called **Intent Based Navigation** and offers to specify exactly which SAP Fiori / SAP UI5 App is being openend including (optional) initial parameters.
+Please consult the application documenatation or the application developer for further information regarding the specific values for a certain app target.

 4. Switch to the **Visualization** tab.
 Here you can define the appearance of your Overdue Receivables Tile for the desktop and define the parameters relevant for the SAP Mobile Start Voice command.
 See the fields and values for the appearance below: